eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

   - rasterio=1.3.10
   - opencv-python-headless=4.10.0 (installed via pip as conda was causing DLL issues)

+The environment.yml contains all the dependancies and allows for faster reproduction.

 ## Debug
-If you get the following error while trying to run the scripts:
+When I had installed opencv using conda I got the following error:
-`ImportError: DLL load failed while importing cv2: The specified procedure could not be found.` then you need to remove open-cv from conda and reinstall using pip
+`ImportError: DLL load failed while importing cv2: The specified procedure could not be found.` To fix the problem I needed to remove open-cv from conda and reinstall using pip
 ```bash
 conda remove opencv
 pip install opencv-python-headless